We Have Years Of Experience Guiding Employers Through The Process of Domestic UIF.

 WHO MUST REGISTER FOR UIF?

 If you have an employee who works 24 hours or more in a month for you, you need to register him/her with the Department of Labour for UIF.
-This is compulsory and should your employee not want to pay for UIF, you need to take the matter up with the Department of Labour or CCMA, as you – the employer – will be the one who will be penalised in the end.
+This is compulsory and your employee unfortunately does not have a choice as to whether he/she would like to be registered as you – the employer – will be the one who will be penalised in the end.

 WHO GETS THE UIF NUMBER?

 The employer will be registered as an employer of a domestic employee and the employer will receive the UIF number and any employees they have will be placed under the employer’s UIF number for the time in which they work.
 When your employee leaves you, you terminate them from your profile.
 Employees do not each receive their own UIF number.

 CAN MY EMPLOYEE CLAIM?

 When an employee becomes unemployed due to retrenchment, dismissal or contract expired, or is unable to work due to illness, maternity or adoption leave, they will be able to claim from the fund.
 This is as long as the employer has been contributing to the fund.
 If the employer did not contribute, they will need to settle any arrears owed before the employee can claim any UIF.
 You also need to ensure that salary amounts have been declared for every month that your employee has worked for you.
 This is very important for calculating outstanding UIF and for your employee to be able to claim.

 To avoid penalties you need to ensure that you register yourself and your employees as soon as they start working for you.